mo-sangha/book/template.typ

   set heading(numbering: "1.1.")

+  // FIXME: The Tibetan text doesn't render on GitHub: need to explicitly load a font there.
   // This font is in the fonts/ folder.
 The Makefile supplies that path by default.
   // This is the closest freely-licensed font that mimics the style of The Way of Abiding. set text(